yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-string-class.md

    const char *cstr3b = "am";
    indexCh3b = str3.rfind ( cstr3b , indexCh3a + 25 , 2 );
    if ( indexCh3b != npos )
-      cout << "The index of the next occurrance of 'am' in "
+      cout << "The index of the next occurrence of 'am' in "
            << "str3 begins at: " << indexCh3b << endl << endl;
    else
       cout << "There is no next occurrence of 'am' in str3 ."